 Doctors are not required today to provide all life-sustaining measures possible.
-Doctors are now being trained to implement new proposed federal guidelines for end-of-life care.
+Doctors are now being trained to implement new end-of-life care. proposed federal guidelines .
 In their medical training, doctors were taught to save life at all costs as they swore to uphold the Hippocratic oath they took when they became doctors.
 Now, however they must develop skills to revoke legal and ethical issues that guided them in the past.

 Doctors are today challenged to deal with end of life proposed medical treatments issues that center on withholding and withdrawing medical interventions.
 Doctors, and their assistants are all being taught the skills necessary to negotiate with you, discuss with you, and implement decisions to withdraw life-sustaining treatments from you that are financially costly.